Non-principal T-duality, generalized complex geometry and blow-ups: Non prinicipal -duality

 \subsubsection{Topology change from singularities}

 The singularities of the torus actions provide a new source of topology change for $T$-duals: \begin{proposition} Let $M,\hat{M}$ be manifolds with standard $T^k$-actions over the same contractible base $B$.
 Then $(M,H=0)$ and $(\hat{M},\hat{H}=0)$ are $T$-dual. \end{proposition} \begin{proof} Because the base of $M$ and $\hat{M}$ is contractible there exists flat connections $\Theta,\hat{\Theta}$ on $M$ respectively $\hat{M}$.
 Then, as in the proof of Proposition \ref{prop:Texistence} (the restriction of) $F = -\inp{\Theta,\hat{\Theta}}$ provides a $T$-dual between $(M,0)$ and $(\hat{M},0)$. \end{proof} In \cite{OR70} a classification of four-manifolds with effective $T^2$-actions and connected isotropy groups appears.
 All such manifolds are of the following form: \begin{itemize} \item $\#n (S^2\times S^2)$, $n \in \mathbb{N}$ \item $\#n (\cc P^2) \# m(\bar{\cc P^2})$, $n,m \in \mathbb{N}$ \item $S^4$ \end{itemize} All of these manifolds have a contractible base, so we conclude by the above Theorem that if two have the same base they are $T$-dual.
 The only invariant of the base is the number of corners, which can be read of from the Euler characteristic of the total space.
 For instance $2\mathbb{C}P^2,\mathbb{C}P^2\# \bar{\cc P^2}$ and $S^2\times S^2$ are all $T$-dual.
 The common base of these manifolds is contractible, and hence the actions are necessarily not locally equivalent.
+For if the actions were locally equivalent, Theorem \ref{th:HS1} would imply that these spaces are all diffeomorphic.